-The NC has established a process for assessing the effectiveness of the Board as a whole and its committees and for assessing the contribution by Chairman and each individual Director to the effectiveness of the Board.
-At the end of each financial year, a Board evaluation and individual Director evaluation are conducted.
+The NC has established a process for assessing the effectiveness of the Board as a whole and its Board Committees and for assessing the contribution by Chairman and each individual Director to the effectiveness of the Board.
+At the end of each financial year, the evaluation for the Board, Board Committees and individual Director are conducted.
 The performance criteria for the Board evaluation includes an evaluation of the size and composition of the Board, the Board's access to information, accountability, Board processes, Board performance in relation to discharging its principal responsibilities.